 Salt, pepper, and crushed red pepper to taste

-Grated parmesan cheese optional
+Grated parmesan cheese is optional

 3 tablespoons neutral oil, divided